You are here

 Accreditations are quality standards.
 We describe each one on our Accreditation Standards page.

 Cord blood laboratories that are located in certain countries are required by federal law to follow high standards: these include GMP in Germany, HTA in the UK, Swissmedic in Switzerland and TGA in Australia.

 In the United States, public cord blood banks are required to get a Biologics License from the FDA, but family cord blood banks are only required to register with the FDA and undergo surprise inspections.

 There are two voluntary accreditation systems that have been developed specifically for cord blood banking and are based on inspections of the laboratory procedures: AABB and FACT.
 By comparison, ISO accreditation is not specific to cord blood banking.
 Parent’s Guide to Cord Blood Foundation recommends that parents choose a family bank that has AABB or FACT accreditation, if one is available in your country.
 In our 2015 Cord Blood Industry Report, we found that accredited cord blood banks are NOT more expensive on average that banks with no accreditation.

 Manual processing is when cord blood is handled in the laboratory by trained technicians.
 These technicians should be wearing gowns and gloves and handling the cord blood inside a laminar flow cabinet.
-Automated processing is when the cord blood collection bag goes into a functionally closed device like the Sepax 2 made by Biosafe or the AXP made by Cesca Therapeutics.
-In automated processing the laboatory technicians do not handle the cord blood during processing.
+Automated processing is when the cord blood collection bag goes into a functionally closed device like the Sepax or the AXP systems.
+In automated processing the laboratory technicians do not handle the cord blood during processing.
 When processing is completed by either manual or automated methods, a technician will always manually transfers the final storage bag to a controlled rate freezer